 What are some toddler constipation remedies?

 Less milk and more high-fiber foods may help your toddler finally get back to a regular pooping routine.
 Prune juice is actually a great solution for kids with constipation, as it’s high in fiber and tastes sweet.
-You can also search-and-find easy recipes for constipation that you can add to your kids’ diet, like greek yogurt and fruit, smoothies, and snacks that are full of fiber.
+You can also search-and-find easy recipes for constipation that you can add to your kids’ diet, like Greek yogurt, fruits, and other snacks that are full of fiber.
 No matter how old you are, constipation sucks.
 Here are some natural ways to give your baby relief and loosen those bowels.

 - Don’t you just love avocado?
-This superfood is also a natural laxative and its oils help get things moving in the digestive tract.
+This superfood is also a natural laxative, and its oils help to get things moving in the digestive tract.

 - A spoonful of coconut oil can go a long way.
 You can cook with it or even add a teaspoon to a smoothie.